reczoo/RecZoo/matching/gnn/UltraGCN/README.md

 ## FAQ

-+ If you encounter the following errors, please ensure [the same environment](https://github.com/reczoo/RecZoo/discussions/31).
-Or, you can try the fix [here](https://github.com/reczoo/RecZoo/pull/30) or [here](https://github.com/reczoo/RecZoo/issues/28#issuecomment-1704407967).
++ If your environment is not aligned with [ours](https://github.com/reczoo/RecZoo/discussions/31), you may encounter the following errors.
+We strongly recommend you to create the virtual environment following our instructions.
+Alternatively, you can try the fix [here](https://github.com/reczoo/RecZoo/pull/30) or [here](https://github.com/reczoo/RecZoo/issues/28#issuecomment-1704407967).

 ```
 IndexError: tensors used as indices must be long, byte or bool tensors